robroc/nlp_tasks/README.md

 * lemmatizing rods to their most basic form (e.g. "are", "is", "am" are merged into "be")
 * finding the most common words in a text

+The fuctions are on their own in `nlp_taks.py` and in a Jupyter notebook showing their usage with a sample text file.

 These scrips require the nltk lirary and the addition of corpus elements, like stopwords and wordnet.

 To install nltk: